Sudan Agrominerals Project

 Regency’s technical team is leading an exploration programme across several agromineral-prospective concession areas in stable regions in the north of Sudan.

 Agrominerals form key components of fertilisers which help maximise crop production by contributing essential minerals and nutrients to soils.
 The Food and Agricultural Organization of the United Nations (“FAO”), estimates that world food production will need to rise by 70% to meet the demand of the global population growth forecasted by 2050.
 If the FAO’s predictions are correct, the importance of discovering new agromineral resources – phosphate, gypsum and potash in particular, will become critical.
 For food yields to increase at the rate projections could demand, essential crop nutrients must be provided.

-Jebel Abyad Concession - Phosphate
+Jebel Abyad Block - Phosphate

-The Jebel Abyad concession (Phos7) is located in the north of the country and is prospective for sedimentary marine phosphate of Late Cretaceous age.
+The Jebel Abyad Block (Phos7) is located in the north of the country and is prospective for sedimentary phosphate of Late Cretaceous age.
 Extensive reviews by the technical team at Regency Mines have indicated potential geological correlations between the Jebel Abyad sedimentary sequence and the economic phosphate deposits found in the prolific South Tethyan Phosphorite Province.
 This geological formation extends from the Middle East to the west coast of Africa and contains up to 79% of world phosphate reserves.
-Phosphogenesis, the process by which phosphate is concentrated into potentially economic concentrations, has been confirmed in Jebel Abyad and primary targets outlined in the concession after a preliminary field trip in November 2013.
+Phosphogenesis, the process by which phosphate is concentrated into potentially economic concentrations, has been confirmed in Jebel Abyad and primary targets outlined in the Block after a preliminary field trip in November 2013.
 The next stage of exploration will be to confirm these targets on the ground and carry out a thorough mapping and sampling programme across the anomalous areas of interest.

-Red Sea Concession - Potash & Gypsum
+Red Sea Block - Potash & Gypsum

 The Changing Face of Sudan